discopop-project/discopop/docs/setup/vscx.md

 In the extension settings (File -> Preferences -> Settings -> Extensions -> DiscoPoP) provide the paths to the DiscoPoP and HotspotDetection installations.

+## Next Steps

+You can get started to use the VS Code extension right away.
+Check out the [Example Walkthrough](../examples/walk_through_gui.md) for more information.

 ## Troubleshooting: Common Issues